Carnegie Investment Counsel Blog

 • Have you done any planning yourselves?
 Who are you working with?

 There is a time and a place to delve into more specifics.
 For an initial conversation, you may just want to stick to the basics to start the process.
 As time passes, you may find you will have more reliance on family members to help you with your finances.
 In general, the earlier the better for introducing key family members to your advisors.
-There are strict privacy rules that limit what can be communicated even to family members.
-With some simple planning techniques, we can help you clear these hurdles.
+There are strict privacy rules that limit what can be communicated, even to family members.
+With some simple planning techniques, those hurdles can often be addressed in advance.

 3. Outline Retirement Goals